Do you have a cap on any products?

 Screens have been placed at the checkouts to protect customers and Partners.

-We will encourage our customers to shop in a cashless and contactless way to prevent unnecessary contact.
+We are encouraging our customers to shop in a cashless and contactless way to prevent unnecessary contact.

 Are you asking customers to wear face masks when they are shopping?